byterubpay/byterub-site/_posts/2017-11-27-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-11-27.md

 **\<unknownids>** good to know othe
 **\<suraeNoether>** because they'll just change their code if they don't like what you are doing
 **\<silur>** ^
-**\<suraeNoether>** whoever is designing asics for monero are preparing to burn their fiat. but hey, they probably have fiat to burn
+**\<suraeNoether>** whoever is designing asics for byterub are preparing to burn their fiat. but hey, they probably have fiat to burn
 **\<suraeNoether>** joker.jpg
 **\<suraeNoether>** ok guys
 **\<suraeNoether>** i'll be back later today